 Any member of staff may use the lunchtime detention at their discretion as a consequence for inappropriate behaviours.
-When possible, the detention will take place on the same day as the behaviour and will take place during the first 15 minutes of lunch.
+When possible, the detention will take place on the same day as the behaviour and will take place during the first 15 minutes of lunch and will not infringe on students' ability to eat lunch and have a break from lessons.